BACE: LLM-based Code Generation through Bayesian Anchored Co-Evolution of Code and Test Populations: Experiments and Results

 \subsection{Implementation Details}

-We run the experiments on a 16-core AMD EPYC 7282 server with 64GB RAM and an RTX A4000 (16GB VRAM).
-Source code and experimental scripts will be made publicly available upon publication.
+We run all experiments on a 16-core AMD EPYC 7282 server (64GB RAM), utilizing a local NVIDIA RTX A4000 (16GB VRAM) for Qwen2.5-Coder-7b, and the Groq and OpenAI APIs for GPT-OSS-120b and GPT-5-Mini.
+Source code and experimental scripts are available on GitHub at \url{https://github.com/wso2-incubator/BACE} and archived on Zenodo (\href{https://doi.org/10.5281/zenodo.19508306}{DOI: 10.5281/zenodo.19508306}).